andikisare/Real-Exoplanets/README.md

 	- Kopernicus
 	- Module Manager
 	- Modular Flight Integrator
-	- Community Terrain Texture Pack
 2) After REX's dependencies have been installed, install Real Exoplanets by extracting the "RealExoplanets" and "REX-Textures" files into the KSP GameData folder.
-3) (Optional) To install visuals, first install RSSVE and then install Real Exoplanets visuals by extracting the "REXVE" file into the KSP GameData folder.
+3) (Optional) For visuals to function, you must install RSSVE.

 # Using the Settings File
 The settings file for REX is located in RealExoplanets/Settings.cfg.
 It can be used to do the following: